 Benefits: Slow movement and mandatory touches prevent athletic dominance and force collaborative strategy.
 Everyone contributes equally.

-18. Chain Tag: Expansion Dynamics
+18. Chain Tag: How It Works

 Start with one person designated "it."
 Tagged people join hands with their tagger, forming a chain.
 Only chain ends can tag others.
 The game ends when everyone is linked.